 - A bag of their preferred coffee

-For gift-giving ideas, consider hobbies your family member or friend might enjoy or something that can get used on a day-to-day basis.
+For gift-giving ideas, consider hobbies your family member or friend might enjoy or something that can be used daily.
 They’ll think of you every time they go to use it!

 2. Tie the Gift Giving Ideas to Meaning, Not a Dollar Amount